 So what did I think?
-I was pretty disappointed with most of the Show Gardens.
+I was a tad disappointed with most of the Show Gardens.
 Too many had messy planting schemes, or very odd hard-landscaping.
-I cannot see why a garden in Jordan, or Provence, or wherever it was that Andy Sturgeon was showing, can’t be beautiful, as well as being ‘faithful to their brief’ (which was obviously where they were earning the judges’ points).
 When did we get a disconnect between arti-fartiness (‘the stones in the wall were steeped in the blood of virgins for three years and then rendered with unicorn dung’), and the quiet beauty of a lovely garden, carefully and thoughtfully planted?

 There were definitely some heartening and gorgeous exceptions – the pastel planting at the front of the LG Smart Garden was heavenly, though of course very ephemeral, and Juliet Sargent’s Modern Slavery Garden combined both colours and message in an exciting and innovative way.
 I’m glad Monty Don could get unrestricted access to the woodland scene embedded a huge chunk of stone, but the rest of we mortals had to queue round the block (See what I did there?)

 I loved Chris Beardshaw’s shady garden for Great Ormond Street very much, probably because it felt more complete and a lot less ‘up-itself’, but sister Laura was not of the same mind – insufficient unicorn dung?